cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 vehicle: Alpha
 vehicle-type: rocket
 vehicle-slug: alpha
-payload: FLTA006 Message In A Booster (LM400 Pathfinder)
+payload: FLTA006 Message In A Booster (LM400 Pathfinder Tech Demo)
 payload-type: satellite
 payload-description: >-
-  The Lockheed Martin LM400 Pathfinder, a prototype of the LM400 multi-mission satellite bus, was launched as the largest payload yet for Firefly's Alpha rocket.
-Serving as a technology demonstrator, it supported commercial, civil, and military applications including remote sensing and communications.
-This 'Message in a Booster' mission was part of a multi-launch partnership between Lockheed Martin and Firefly Aerospace.
+  The Lockheed Martin LM400 Pathfinder, a technology demonstration satellite and prototype of the LM400 multi-mission bus, was the largest payload yet for Firefly's Alpha rocket.
+Serving as a demonstrator for commercial, civil, and military remote sensing and communications, the 'Message in a Booster' mission reflects a multi-launch partnership between Lockheed Martin and Firefly Aerospace.
 links:
   - title: Alpha | Message In A Booster
     type:
       - forum
+      - discussion
     url: 'https://forum.nasaspaceflight.com/index.php?topic=61924.0'
   - title: >-
       Launch Roundup: China to launch crew, Falcon 9 to launch Bandwagon